 Importance of supply chain data

-Chris Gledhill, the CEO and co-founder of independent software engineering firm PDMS, says that digitalising trade processes across the supply chain has an “essential role” but notes that there is still a “huge amount of uncertainty about what is acceptable”.
+Chris Gledhill, CEO of PDMS, says that digitalising trade processes across the supply chain has an “essential role” but notes that there is still a “huge amount of uncertainty about what is acceptable”.

 “We all need to know what the carbon or what the climate impact is of all business activities and we need to be able to report that through supply chains in a consistent way,” he tells me.
 “So ultimately the digitalisation and standardisation of that is probably the only way we're ever going to achieve it.”